 Some homeowners who desire a contemporary look will modernize their home’s appearance through the exclusive application of multiple vinyl or metal panels.
 The use of a consistent siding material feels balanced while the range of sizes, shapes, and color variations creates an intriguing geometric pattern that frames the windows and doors.

 The use of long horizontal lines can give a home the grand appearance of a larger size.
 Homeowners may incorporate seamless panels or singular unbroken planks across the front or sides of contemporary homes to contrast the main exterior color or material.

 Several bold, vertical lines can go a long way creating a focused modern aesthetic.
 Homeowners may choose colored vinyl or dense wood to create an interesting visual.
 The use of other geometric shapes around the windows and doors makes an even more dramatic appearance.

 Some houses feature a different front siding design from the sides and back.
 Whether it’s a change in color, texture, or panel orientation, this design technique is sure to please.

-Homeowners may highlight the craftsmanship of a porch, upstairs balcony or terrace using a complementary color or type of siding.
-For example, a stained natural wood offers a beautiful contrast to a main house with rough-textured siding such as brick or stone.
+Homeowners may highlight the craftsmanship of a porch, upstairs balcony, or terrace using a complementary color or type of siding.
+For example, a stained natural wood offers a beautiful contrast to the main house with rough-textured sidings such as brick or stone.
 At the ground level, porches can be constructed to match the home’s trim and offer a unified design, such as a white painted and detailed wrap-around porch on a sunny farmhouse.

 Some homeowners enjoy the health benefits of natural light streaming into the home.
 To maximize this, they install large windows and incorporate them into the siding design.
 Oversized windows can conceal a large amount of siding and leave the trim, but small windows can be cut into geometric shapes to fit the siding design.